Westnickp/krypy/README.md

 # Notice

 Below is the documentation from the original KryPy package as forked in 2023 by me (Nicholas West).
 In this fork, I have fixed some bugs that arise with newer versions of NumPy and added a module mfuncs.py in order to add functionality for matrix function computation.
 I have written a small report (15 pages) describing the additions to the package as part of my masters degree coursework.
-I also used the software contained here for the analysis in my masters dissertation.
+I also used the software contained here for the analysis in my masters dissertation examining low-rank updates to matrix functions via Krylov subspace methods.
+Please see the 2018 SIAM article by Beckermann, Kressner, and Schweitzer _Low-rank updates of matrix functions_ for the algorithms implemented in mfuncs.py.
 Although not posted here, I am happy to share both reports with any interested parties---please contact me for details.

 # KryPy